Set-theoretic type solutions of the braid equation: Ideals of Hopf q -braces

 \begin{proposition} Assume that $k\cdot h_{(1)}\ot h_{(2)}= k\cdot h_{(2)}\ot h_{(1)}$ and $k\dpu h_{(1)}\ot h_{(2)}= k\dpu h_{(2)}\ot h_{(1)}$ for all~$h,k\in H$.
 Then $\mathcal{H}/\Soc(\mathcal{H})^{+}\mathcal{H}$ is a Hopf skew-brace. \end{proposition}

 \begin{proof} Let $F$, $G$ and $G^*$ be as in Example~\ref{q-conmutadores}.
-In order to prove the result it suffices to check that the convolution product $F\ast G^*$ takes its values in $\Soc(\mathcal{H})$.
-But this is true by Remark~\ref{acciones del zocalo en las puntas}, since, by the fact that $H$ is an $H^{\op}$-module via~$\cdot$, the hypothesis and the first condition in Definition~\ref{def: q cycle coalgebra},
+By the universal property mentioned in that example, in order to prove the result it suffices to check that the convolution product $F\ast G^*$ takes its values in $\Soc(\mathcal{H})$.
+By Remark~\ref{acciones del zocalo en las puntas} and our hypothesis, it suffices to check that for all $k,l,h\in H$,

+But, by the fact that $H$ is an $H^{\op}$-module via~$\cdot$, the hypothesis and the first condition in Definition~\ref{def: q cycle coalgebra},